 Inadequate care for baby teeth can affect the development of adult/permanent teeth.
 Teach your child about the importance of taking care of their teeth and practicing good dental care daily.
 A good oral care routine will help protect their teeth and reduce the risk of plaque buildup and early gingivitis.
 Here are some dental hygiene steps that will help maintain a healthy smile:

 - Your child should gently brush their teeth twice a day with a soft-bristled toothbrush.

 - Remind your child to floss or clean between their teeth once a day.

-- Avoid an excess of sugary snacks.
+- Avoid excess of sugary snacks and try healthier alternatives.

 Losing the first baby tooth is a big moment for both child and parent.
 Your child might feel excited or even scared about losing their tooth.
 In addition to making them feel comfortable about this normal stage of growing up, you may have questions about what to do too.
 The first thing to do is to clean the socket.
 If your child experiences pain or inflammation, use a topical anesthetic or an anti-inflammatory to ease discomfort.

 Most importantly, continue to develop a regular schedule and a healthy relationship with your child's dentist to assuage any fears your child may have.
 Provide positive reinforcement and encouragement while they're young, and it will encourage good dental habits as they become adults.